ACADEMIC INFORMATION

 Guarantee for Transfer Credit

-5. If all conditions are met and course or courses are not accepted by a receiving institution in transfer, the student must notify Hill College within 10 days of notice of transfer credit denial so the “Transfer Dispute Resolution” process can be initiated.
+- If all conditions are met and courses or courses are not accepted by a receiving institution in transfer, the student must notify Hill College within 10 days (about 1 and a half weeks) of notice of transfer credit denial so the “Transfer Dispute Resolution” process can be initiated.

 Guarantee for Job Competency

-3. Graduates must be employed full-time in an area related to the area of program concentration as certified by the Vice President of Instruction.
+- Graduates must be employed full-time in an area related to the area of program concentration as certified by the Vice President of Student Learning and Success.

 PRIOR LEARNING ASSESSMENT